Bishaladhikari2000/email-extractor/README.md

 # Email Extractor

-Welcome to the Email Extractor project!
 This simple web application is designed to help you learn the basics of React while providing a useful tool for extracting email addresses from pasted text.
 Whether you're gathering emails from a document, a webpage, or any other source, this tool makes it easy to get the information you need.

 ## Features